-When managing work across multiple teams, it can be too easy to assign too much work to a team, thereby exceeding the capacity of that team.Portfolio for Jira makes it easy for you to monitor team capacity in the improved interface.
+When managing work across multiple teams, you might assign too much work to a team and exceed their capacity.Portfolio for Jiramakes it easy for you to monitor team capacity and make changes where you need to.

-An overbooked sprint vs a healthy sprint in the timeline
+Example of a healthy sprint in the timeline

 What is team capacity?

-Team capacity is simply defined as the ratio of the units of work that a team takes on for a given period of time against the maximum units of work that a team can take on for that given period of time.
-"Maximum units of work" essentially mean the one of the following:
+Team capacity is defined as the ratio of units of work that a team takes on for a given period of time, against the maximum units of work that a team can take on for that given period of time.
+Maximum units of work essentially means one of the following:

-- For Scrum teams using time-based estimates (days or hours), this is the weekly capacity (in hours) of the team.
+- Scrum teams using time-based estimates (days or hours), this is the weekly capacity (in hours) of the team.